Economic Return from Transportation Investment -7a

 Measurement and Data Collection:

-MoDOT works with the HDR, Inc. to perform economic impact analyses for the state’s transportation investments.
-The analyses are performed using a model called the Impact Analysis for Planning.
-The IMPLAN model results demonstrate a strong link between transportation investment and economic development.
+MoDOT works with HDR, Inc. to perform economic impact analyses for the state’s transportation investments.
+The analyses are performed using mode-specific templates in Excel and economic multipliers from a model called the Impact Analysis for Planning (IMPLAN).
+These results demonstrate a strong link between transportation investment and economic development.

 Result Driver